ColdBox/coldbox-platform/ApplicationTemplate/readme.txt

 1) Start off by copying the ApplicationTemplate folder to your web root and naming it to something you want.
 Remember that you need to have installed ColdBox first.
-Simply by copying the coldbox distribution directory to the web root. /WEBROOT/coldbox
+Copy the coldbox distribution directory to the web root. /WEBROOT/coldbox

-2) Open the config/config.xml.cfm file and change the AppName setting to whatever you want.
+2) Open the config/coldbox.xml.cfm file and change the AppName setting to whatever you want.

-   You can read the config.xml guide in order to understand all the variables in this file and adjust if needed.
+   You can read the coldbox.xml guide in order to understand all the variables in this file and adjust if needed.

 3) Optional step, skip to step 4.
    If you need to change the name property of your Application.cfc or Application.cfm template.
-   Oopen the file Application.cfc or Application.cfm and change the name property to whatever you want it to be.
+   Open the file Application.cfc or Application.cfm and change the name property to whatever you want it to be.
 Remember that every application will need its own name property.
 Also, please note that ColdBox uses the application scope as a requirement.